frankframework/frank-manual/docs/source/advancedDevelopment/deployment/maven.rst

 A basic understanding of Maven is needed before it can be leveraged in Frank projects successfully.
 This introduction appears in subsections :ref:`advancedDevelopmentDeploymentMavenJavaBasics`, :ref:`advancedDevelopmentDeploymentMavenMavenBasics`, :ref:`advancedDevelopmentDeploymentMavenExecuteJar` and :ref:`advancedDevelopmentDeploymentMavenMavenWebapp`.
 Subsections :ref:`advancedDevelopmentDeploymentMavenBasicFrankWebapp`, :ref:`advancedDevelopmentDeploymentMavenFrankFrontend` and :ref:`advancedDevelopmentDeploymentMavenLarva` explain how to use Maven within a Frank development project.
 By the end of subsection :ref:`advancedDevelopmentDeploymentMavenLarva`, you will have a Maven project that you can use as a template for your own Frank project.
 Here is the :download:`download <../../downloads/configurations/Frank2Webapp.zip>`.

 The project setup of :ref:`advancedDevelopmentDeploymentMavenLarva` has some drawbacks.
 These can be addressed by using the Frank!Runner, which can work with Frank projects structured as a Maven project.
 This is demonstrated in example "Frank2Example4" of the `Frank!Runner <https://github.com/ibissource/frank-runner>`_.
+This is explained in more detail in subsection :ref:`advancedDevelopmentDeploymentMavenUsingFrankRunner`.

 .. toctree::
    :maxdepth: 1